STAND. COM. REP. NO. 289

 State of Hawaii

-As affirmed by the record of votes of the members of your Committee on Hawaiian Affairs that is attached to this report, your Committee concurs with the intent and purpose of S.C.R.
-No. 8, as amended herein, and recommends that it be referred to your Committee on Judiciary, in the form attached hereto as S.C.R.
-No. 8, S.D.
-1.
+As affirmed by the record of votes of the members of your Committee on Consumer Protection & Commerce that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 571, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
+No. 571, H.D.
+1, and be referred to your Committee on Judiciary & Hawaiian Affairs.